FAQ

 Nokanyana – Nokanyana is not suited to travellers that require a wheelchair.
 For less mobile travellers, we will gladly assist to make the guest’s stay as comfortable as possible.
 Please contact us to discuss the traveller’s requirements.

-Tswii – The Tswii Trails are not suited to people with limited mobility.
+Tswii Mokoro Trails – are not suited to people with limited mobility.

 Fishing